FHIR/FSHSchool/content/docs/SUSHI/configuration-legacy/_index.md

   * `release`: official release for use
   * `update`: official release with 'trial use' status - posted as an un-balloted STU update
   * `normative+trial-use`: official release with mixture of trial use and normative content
+* The `template` value consists of a template id and version separated by `#`.
+This value will be reflected in the generated **ig.ini** file for your project.
+For the most up-to-date list of templates, see the [Guidance for FHIR IG Creation](https://build.fhir.org/ig/FHIR/ig-guidance/#technical-details).

 {{% alert title="Tip" color="success" %}}
-SUSHI can generate a simple configuration file for you with the `--init` [option](/docs/sushi/project/#initializing-a-sushi-project)
+SUSHI can generate a simple configuration file for you with the `--init` [option](/docs/sushi/project-legacy/#initializing-a-sushi-project)
 {{% /alert %}}

 #### FSH-Only

-If an author wants SUSHI only to build the FHIR definition files, and _not_ to do any additional IG processing, and if the project contains an **ImplementationGuide** resource, then the author does not need to provide a **sushi-config.yaml** at all.
-If there is no **sushi-config.yaml**, SUSHI will automatically attempt to extract the following information from an **ImplementationGuide** resource:
+If an author wants SUSHI only to build the FHIR definition files, and _not_ to do any additional IG processing, and if the project contains an **ImplementationGuide** resource, then the author does not need to provide a **config.yaml** at all.
+If there is no **config.yaml**, SUSHI will automatically attempt to extract the following information from an **ImplementationGuide** resource:
 * `canonical`
 * `fhirVersion`
 * `version`